Lambosaurus/STM32X/Docs/CAN.md

 This module enables a CAN bus peripheral.
 The bus is always run with 29 bit addresses.

-Note that the use of an external oscillator is reccommended for bus reliability.

 The header is available [here](../Lib/CAN.h).

+> [!TIP]
+> The use of an external oscillator is reccommended for bus reliability.

 # Usage